huggingface/blog/README.md

 6️⃣ Modify `_blog.yml` to add your blogpost.

-7️⃣ When every is done, open a Pull Request.
+7️⃣ When your article is ready, open a pull Request.

 8️⃣ The article will be published when you merge your pull request.